-Central Health has developed a formal investment policy that is consistent with State statutes.
-The policy states Central Health will use the "prudent investor rule" in investment decisions.
+Central Health has developed a formal investment policy that is in compliance with Texas Public Funds Investment Act.
+Central Health uses the "prudent investor rule" in investment decisions.
 The objectives of Central Health's investment policy are to ensure the safety of the principal, maintain adequate liquidity, and receive yield to the highest possible return subject to the first two principles.